TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 * The documentation is edited in text files using reStructuredText syntax.
   Use the :ref:`rest-cheat-sheet` to lookup most commonly used directives.
 * General conventions can be found in :ref:`h2document:conventions`
-* :ref:`h2document:docs-official-how-you-can-help` lists some general task
+* :ref:`h2document:docs-official-how-you-can-help` lists some general tasks
-  where you can start.
+  to get you started.

 .. toctree::
    :hidden: